ceptontech/cepton_sdk_redist/ros/README.md

 ## Troubleshooting

 First, try viewing the sensor in CeptonViewer to determine if the issue is ROS or the sensor/network.

-The most common issue is the host computer blocking the sensor packets.
-Using Wireshark, or another networking tool, check that you are receiving packets on port 8808.
-If you not, check your networking/firewall settings.

 ## Reference